21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 **`temp` folder**

 In this folder you will save the temporary data that you create when processing the raw data.
-The data in this folder won't be used for the final analysis, are actually intermediate files needed for more processing.
+The data in this folder won't be used for the final analysis, they are often intermediate files needed for more processing.
 You should delete them after you finished processing the raw data but save any scripts to be able to reproduce the processing.

 :::{admonition} On gadi
 :class: tip